 - Walking among the ruins of the historic Coliseum and the Pantheon

 This memorable 10-day program is just around the corner.
-Explore the detailed itinerary, trip costs and meeting schedule online.
+Explore the detailed itinerary, program costs and meeting schedule online.

 Student Travel Blog

-For a taste of what it's like to study abroad in Italy, or to follow our students as they travel, read posts from the Italy trip.
+For a taste of what it's like to study abroad in Italy, or to follow our students as they travel, read posts from the Italy program.

 Students must enroll in one course from the list below.

 Note: Please talk to an advisor to ensure you have met all college enrollment requirements AND course prerequisites.

 Professor: Tim Wolter